mah0x211/lua-plut/README.md

 -- {
 --     glob = {
 --         [1] = "repos-value",
---         owner = "foo"
+--         owner = "foo",
 --     },
 --     val = "settings-value"
 -- }

--- it returns the value of the parameter segment if it does not match any static segment val, err, glob = p:lookup('/repos/foo/non-static-segment') print(dump({
+-- it returns the value of the parameter segment if it does not match any static segment val, err, glob = p:lookup('/repos/foo/non-static-segment', true) print(dump({
     val = val,
     err = err,